jinghuazhao/SUMSTATS/README.md

 ## Relations to other resources

+[lz.sh](lz.sh) is a script which extracts information on SNP and their positions from [LocusZoom](http://locuszoom.sph.umich.edu/) 1.4 database.

+It might be worthwhile to check for options with the sumstats as defined in ldsc, <https://github.com/bulik/ldsc>, and particularly its `munge_sumstats.py` utility.

 One may prefer to use the following repository to convert GWAS sumstats for downstream processing,